eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		\cite{WikipediaContributors2018a1}.
 		* When a relvar is updated, its body would be replaced with another set of tuple \cite{WikipediaContributors2018a1}.
+		* When an relvar is updated, its body would be replaced by a different set of tuples \cite{WikipediaContributors2018a1}.
+		* The two classes of relvar are: **base relation variables** and **derived relation variables** (or virtual relvars, referred to by short-term view) \cite{WikipediaContributors2018a1}.

 + In *SQL*, a relation is a table representation, such that each row of the table represents a tuple and each column represents the values of an attribute \cite{WikipediaContributors2018a1}.